rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 =======================================

 ..
-  Authors: Riccardo Della Vecchia, Hector Kohler, Alena Schilova.
+  Authors: Riccardo Della Vecchia, Hector Kohler, Alena Shilova.

 In this tutorial, we will focus on Deep Reinforcement Learning with the **Actor-Advantage Critic** algorithm.